Fact-checked

 Risk factors

-Key risk factors for meningoencephalitis are caused by problems with the immune system: the weakening of the body's defenses.
+The key risk factors for the development of meningoencephalitis are caused by problems with the immune system: a weakening of the body's defenses.

-The risk of developing such inflammation is increased in newborns and children of the first years of life, the elderly, pregnant women, patients with HIV, as well as with existing autoimmune diseases, serious functional organ failure, and diabetes mellitus.
+The risk of developing such inflammation is increased in newborns and children in the first years of life, the elderly, pregnant women, patients with HIV, as well as in those with existing autoimmune diseases, severe organ dysfunction, and diabetes.

-The risk of neurosyphilis, as well as tuberculous meningoencephalitis, is increased in cases of untreated disease in the initial stage.
+The risk of neurosyphilis, like tuberculous meningoencephalitis, is increased in cases where the disease is not treated in the early stages.

-Bathing in fresh water (including in water parks) increases the risk of invasion by the amoeba Naegleria f owleri with the development of protozoal meningocephalitis, especially in children.
+Swimming in fresh water (including in water parks) increases the risk of invasion by the amoeba Naegleria f owleri with the development of protozoal meningoecephalitis, especially in children.

 Pathogenesis

-Answering the question whether encephalitis meningitis is contagious or not, experts point out that a person can become infected with the viruses (mentioned earlier) from someone else, but encephalitis itself is not transmitted from person to person.
+When answering the question of whether encephalitic meningitis is contagious or not, experts point out that a person can become infected with viruses (mentioned earlier) from someone else, but encephalitis itself is not transmitted from person to person.

-But meningococci (Neisseria meningitidis) can be infected from a patient - during the prodromal period of meningoencephalitis (which lasts 4-6 days).
-In syphilitic meningoencephalitis, damage to the membranes and tissues of the brain is the result of reactivation of treponema with untreated syphilis (which is infected sexually and through everyday life).
-Although the pathogenesis of neurosyphilis is not fully understood, it is assumed that an infection that spreads through the blood and lymph can accumulate in tissues adjacent to the vessels, followed by inflammation and obliteration (narrowing of the lumen) of the vessels that supply blood to the brain and its membranes.
+But meningococci (Neisseria meningitidis) can be contracted from a sick person - during the prodromal period of meningoencephalitis (which lasts 4-6 days).
+In syphilitic meningoencephalitis, damage to the membranes and tissues of the brain is the result of reactivation of treponema during untreated syphilis (which is transmitted sexually and through household contact).
+Although the pathogenesis of neurosyphilis has not been fully studied, it is assumed that the infection, spreading through the blood and lymph, can accumulate in tissues adjacent to the vessels, followed by inflammation and obliteration (narrowing of the lumen) of the vessels that supply blood to the brain and its membranes.

-Listeria can be transmitted through contaminated food.
-These bacteria infect the leukocytes of the blood and lymph, and with them, overcoming the blood-brain barrier, penetrate into the brain.
+Listeria can be contracted through contaminated food products.
+These bacteria infect blood and lymph leukocytes, and with them, overcoming the blood-brain barrier, penetrate the brain.
 There they multiply, forming granulomas, which leads to focal tissue necrosis.

-Virions of viruses, in contact with the cells of the mucous membranes, attach to receptors on their surface and - by phagocytosis, direct release of genomic nucleic acids or fusion of the virus capsid with the membrane of the host cell - affect tissues, cause a protective antigenic reaction in the form of inflammation.
+Viral virions, when in contact with cells of the mucous membranes, attach to receptors on their surface and – through phagocytosis, direct release of genomic nucleic acids or fusion of the viral capsid with the host cell membrane – damage tissues, causing a protective antigen reaction in the form of inflammation.

-The tick-borne encephalitis virus is transmitted transmissively: with the bites of ixodid ticks.
-And the pathogenesis lies in the degeneration of brain neurons and their necrosis as a result of the penetration of the virus into the general circulation through the vascular endothelium, the cells of which are damaged by viral cytolytic enzymes.
-Once in the cerebrospinal fluid, the virus attacks the meninges and neuroglia.
+Tick-borne encephalitis virus is transmitted by transmission: by bites of ixodid ticks.
+And the pathogenesis lies in the dystrophy of brain neurons and their necrosis as a result of the virus penetrating into the general bloodstream through the vascular endothelium, the cells of which are damaged by viral cytolytic enzymes.
+Having entered the cerebrospinal fluid, the virus attacks the meninges and neuroglia.

-Cryptococci, as well as histoplasmic spores, enter the body with inhaled air, and the mechanism of their action is due to the defeat of phagocytic cells, inside which the infection passes through the BBB (microbiologists call this path the Trojan horse mechanism), penetrates into the blood and cerebrospinal fluid, and then into the brain, where fungi continue to multiply, forming colonies.
+Cryptococci, as well as histoplasma spores, enter the body with inhaled air, and their mechanism of action is due to the damage to phagocytic cells, inside which the infection passes through the BBB (microbiologists call this path the Trojan horse mechanism), penetrates the blood and cerebrospinal fluid, and then into the brain, where the fungi continue to multiply, forming colonies.

-When water contaminated with Naegleria fowleri trophozoites enters the nasal cavity, the infection lingers on the olfactory epithelium, affecting its receptors and penetrating along the cranial olfactory nerve beyond the cribriform plate of the bone between the cavities of the nose and skull, and then into the cerebral membranes and tissues.
-Amoebic trophozoites absorb brain tissue cells, destroying them with a whole set of their enzymes.
+When water infected with Naegleria fowleri trophozoites enters the nasal cavity, the infection lingers on the olfactory epithelium, affecting its receptors and penetrating through the cranial olfactory nerve behind the cribriform plate of the bone between the nasal and cranial cavities, and then into the cerebral membranes and tissues.
+Amebic trophozoites absorb brain tissue cells, destroying them with a whole set of their enzymes.

-Depending on the causative agent of encephalitis meningitis, its first signs appear after different times and are expressed with different intensity.
-Most often it is weakness, general malaise, headache and a sharp increase in temperature (˂ + 39 ° C).
+Depending on the pathogen of encephalitic meningitis, its first signs appear after different times and are expressed with different intensity.
+Most often, these are weakness, general malaise, headache and a sharp increase in temperature (˂ +39°C).

-Then there are stiffness (rigidity) of the neck muscles, sensitivity to bright light, blurred vision and double vision, problems with speech or hearing.
+Next, stiffness (rigidity) of the neck muscles, sensitivity to bright light, blurred vision and double vision, problems with speech or hearing appear.

-Symptoms of tick-borne meningoencephalitis occur one to three weeks after a tick bite (often people simply do not notice it) and may include headache, fever, myalgia and arthralgia, nausea, and confusion.
-This is followed by convulsions, loss of sensation or paralysis of certain areas of the face or body; patients may fall into a coma.
-[16]
+Symptoms of tick-borne meningoencephalitis begin one to three weeks after the tick bite (often people simply do not notice it) and may include headache, fever, myalgia and arthralgia, nausea, confusion.
+This is followed by seizures, loss of sensation or paralysis of certain areas of the face or body; patients may fall into a coma. [ 16 ]

-Meningoencephalitis due to HSV1 also begins with headache and fever for 5-6 days, followed by tremors and convulsions, muscle weakness, hallucinations, mental and behavioral disturbances.
+Meningoencephalitis caused by HSV1 also begins with headache and fever for 5-6 days, followed by tremors and seizures, muscle weakness, hallucinations, and disturbances of consciousness and behavior.

 Hemorrhagic inflammation of the cerebral membranes and tissues in amoebic meningoencephalitis develops rapidly, in most cases with a fatal outcome.

-When Listeria monocytogenes is affected, purulent encephalitic meningitis can develop with subcortical abscesses in structures such as the thalamus and medulla oblongata.
+When Listeria monocytogenes is present, purulent encephalitic meningitis may develop with subcortical abscesses in structures such as the thalamus and medulla oblongata.

-Encephalitic meningitis in children of the first year is manifested by such symptoms as fever, lethargy, lack of awakening for feeding, vomiting, spasticity of the skeletal muscles of the body, irritability, and bulging of the large fontanel.
-[17]
+Encephalitic meningitis in children in the first year of life is manifested by symptoms such as fever, lethargy, failure to wake up for feeding, vomiting, spasticity of the skeletal muscles of the body, irritability, and bulging of the anterior fontanelle. [ 17 ]

 Complications and consequences

-Encephalitic meningitis is dangerous for its complications and consequences, [18]which include:
+Encephalitic meningitis is dangerous due to its complications and consequences, [ 18 ] which include:

 • damage to the cranial nerves, which leads to problems with speech, swallowing, vision, hearing, coordination of movements, memory;

-• shutdown of the functions of the cerebral cortex with the development of apallic syndrome .
+• shutdown of cerebral cortex functions with the development of apallic syndrome.

 • memory problems, personality and behavior changes, speech and language problems

-Children have disorders of mental and mental development, and with herpesvirus etiology of inflammation, tissues of the frontal lobes of the brain often suffer, causing behavioral and personality changes.
+Children experience mental and psychological development disorders, and with herpesvirus etiology of inflammation, the tissues of the frontal lobes of the brain are often affected, causing behavioral and personality changes.

-The consequences of syphilitic meningoencephalitis (neurosyphilis) are dorsal tabes (Tabes dorsalis), general paresis, spastic and progressive paralysis, ophthalmic disorders, partial loss of cognitive abilities.
+The consequences of syphilitic meningoencephalitis (neurosyphilis) are tabes dorsalis, general paresis, spastic and progressive paralysis, ophthalmological disorders, and partial loss of cognitive abilities.

-Lower motor neuron involvement and spinal arachnoiditis, in addition to gait disturbance and cognitive changes, are serious complications of cryptococcal meningoencephalitis.
+Lower motor neuron damage and spinal arachnoiditis—in addition to gait disturbances and cognitive changes—are severe complications of cryptococcal meningoencephalitis.

-Due to severe edema and damage to the brain, a coma develops with encephalitis meningitis, for details, see - Cerebral coma .
+Due to severe swelling and damage to the brain, coma develops in encephalitic meningitis, for more details see – Cerebral coma.

-The sooner meningoencephalitis is diagnosed, the sooner treatment is started, increasing the chances of patients to recover.
+The earlier meningoencephalitis is diagnosed, the sooner it can be treated, increasing the patient's chance of recovery.

-First of all, an examination is carried out, an anamnesis is taken and clinical symptoms are identified.
-Analyzes are taken: a complete blood count, a blood test for antibodies (IgM and IgG) to viruses, for RW; serological analysis of blood serum; general, PCR and microbiological analysis of cerebrospinal fluid (CSF) - to determine the type of pathogenic infection.
+First of all, an examination is carried out, anamnesis is collected and clinical symptoms are identified.
+The following tests are taken: general blood test, blood test for antibodies (IgM and IgG) to viruses, for RW; serological analysis of blood serum; general, PCR and microbiological analysis of cerebrospinal fluid (CSF) - to determine the type of pathogenic infection.

-Instrumental diagnostics are used: neuroimaging using computed tomography of the brain or magnetic resonance imaging (MRI), and electroencephalography (EEG) to monitor the electrical activity of the brain.
-[19]
+Instrumental diagnostics are used: neuroimaging using computed tomography of the brain or magnetic resonance imaging (MRI), and electroencephalography (EEG) for monitoring the electrical activity of the brain. [ 19 ]

 Differential diagnosis

-Differential diagnosis includes viral encephalomyelitis, autoimmune encephalitis, meningeal carcinomatosis, CNS vasculitis, etc. It is also important to differentiate between viral and bacterial (or fungal) meningocephalitis.
+Differential diagnosis includes viral encephalomyelitis, autoimmune encephalitis, meningeal carcinomatosis, CNS vasculitis, etc. It is also important to differentiate viral and bacterial (or fungal) meningoecephalitis.

-Treatment of meningoencephalitis, like the treatment of meningitis , involves addressing the underlying cause, relieving symptoms, and maintaining bodily functions.
-Usually inflammation of the membranes and tissues of the brain is treated in the intensive care unit.
-[20]
+Treatment of meningoencephalitis, like treatment of meningitis, involves eliminating the underlying cause, relieving symptoms, and supporting bodily functions.
+Typically, inflammation of the membranes and tissues of the brain is treated in an intensive care unit. [ 20 ]

-How is meningococcal meningocephalitis treated, read the publication - Meningococcal infection
+How to treat meningococcal meningoecephalitis, read in the publication - Meningococcal infection

 Read more about the treatment of listeriosis meningoencephalitis with antibiotics in the article - Listeriosis

-In case of tuberculous etiology of inflammation, the antibiotic Rifampicin ( Makoks ) is used, and in cases of neurosyphilis - Penicillin and Ceftriaxone (Cefamed, Triaxon).
+In cases of tuberculous etiology of inflammation, the antibiotic Rifampicin ( Macox ) is used, and in cases of neurosyphilis, Penicillin and Ceftriaxone (Cefamed, Triaxone).

-With encephalitic meningitis of viral etiology, glucocorticosteroids are administered, for example, Dexamethasone .
-And if meningoencephalitis is caused by HSV1, HSV2 or Varicella zoster viruses, the antiviral agent Acyclovir or Ganciclovir is administered parenterally.
+In case of encephalitic meningitis of viral etiology, glucocorticosteroids are administered, for example, Dexamethasone.
+And if meningoencephalitis is caused by HSV1, HSV2 or Varicella zoster viruses, the antiviral drug Acyclovir or Ganciclovir is administered parenterally.

-Liposomal Amphotericin B is also used to treat encephalitic meningitis caused by histoplasma; then a long-term intake of the fungicidal preparation Itraconazole (Itracon, Sporagal) in encapsulated form or Ketoconazole tablets is prescribed.
+Liposomal Amphotericin B is also used to treat encephalitic meningitis caused by Histoplasma; then long-term administration of the fungicidal drug Itraconazole (Itracon, Sporagal) in capsule form or Ketoconazole tablets is prescribed.

 The annual incidence of herpes simplex encephalitis is approximately 2 to 4 cases per 1,000,000 population worldwide.
-The result of the initial infection with HSV types 1 and 2 is only a third of cases of damage to the membranes and tissues of the brain, in other cases, encephalitis meningitis is associated with the activation of a latent infection already present in the body.
+Only one third of cases of brain membrane and tissue damage are the result of initial infection with HSV types 1 and 2; in the remaining cases, encephalitic meningitis is associated with the activation of an already latent infection in the body.

-In addition, intensive care is given by intravenous infusion to maintain bodily functions and relieve symptoms.
+In addition, intensive therapy is provided through intravenous infusions to maintain body functions and relieve symptoms.

 Prevention

-Fortunately, the prevention of encephalitis meningitis is not limited to personal hygiene and the use of repellents to repel ticks, which can prevent infection.
-[21]
+Fortunately, the prevention of encephalitic meningitis is not limited to observing personal hygiene rules and using tick repellents, which can prevent infectious infection. [ 21 ]

-There are effective vaccines, so you need to be vaccinated against tick-borne encephalitis , chicken pox, and meningococcal infection .
+There are effective vaccines, so you need to get vaccinated against tick-borne encephalitis, chickenpox, and meningococcal infection.

 Forecast

-Not all cases of encephalitic meningitis have a favorable prognosis: it varies depending on the specific infection, the severity of the disease, and the timely initiation of treatment.
+Not all cases of encephalitic meningitis have a good prognosis: it varies depending on the specific infection, the severity of the disease, and the timeliness of treatment.

-In mild cases with mild symptoms, patients recover in a few weeks, although it may take months for the neurological effects to resolve.
-[22]
+In mild cases and with little or no symptoms, patients recover within a few weeks, although it may take months to resolve the neurological sequelae. [ 22 ]

-In severe cases, irreversible brain damage or death can occur.
-The lethal outcome in inflammation of the cerebral membranes and tissues is estimated at about 10% of cases, with encephalitic meningitis caused by HSV - in 20%, and with damage to the brain by the amoeba Naegleria fowleri - in almost 98%.
+In severe cases, irreversible brain damage or death are possible.
+The fatal outcome in cases of inflammation of the cerebral membranes and tissues is estimated at approximately 10%, in cases of encephalitic meningitis caused by HSV - at 20%, and in cases of brain damage by the amoeba Naegleria fowleri - at almost 98%.